Breathalyzer Test: You Have Alcohol In Your Mouth But Not In Your Blood

 Arrested for Drinking and Driving?
 Call an Experienced Criminal Defense Lawyer Right Away

 Were you pulled over for driving while intoxicated, even though you didn’t have anything to drink at the time?
+Was your blood alcohol miscalculated?
 You need to learn about your available legal options and what you can do to protect your criminal record and your future.
 Contact Mirsky Defense today at (203) 290-2779 for an appointment to discuss your case.